Roblox/creator-docs/content/en-us/luau/type-checking.md

 ## Variadics

-Lets assume a function that creates a table from a set of values.
+Lets assume a function that calculates the sum of a variadic ammount of numbers

 ```lua
 local function addLotsOfNumbers(...)